OlivierGaland/mnemonic-splitter-bip39/README.md

 Shamir Secret Sharing : Can split your BIP-39 mnemonic into n mnemonic (with a pin code that can mimick a passphrase) with m mnemonic needed for the recovery (m < n), m generated mnemonic are mandatory to recover the original.
 This allow the loss of (n-m) menmonic while still being able to recover your wallet

+Note : If the provided mnemonics for reconstruction does not meet requirement, the application will provide a passphrase not matching the original one instead of showing an error, this will fool the attacker as he won't know if he has enough share discovered.

+Files :

 mnemonic_splitter.py : Launch the GUI to split and reconstruct the mnemonic

 make.bat : Generate standalone executable in dist/